-Besides, I started editing a littlemag titled ‘Dhupchhaya’.
+Besides, I started editing a little mag titled ‘Dhupchhaya’.
 Consequently, I started the role of university correspondent for Dhaka-based daily the Daily Manabjamin and after a certain time, I was appointed as ‘Staff Reporter’ of the same newspaper in Chattogram.

 In 2005, I switched to the Daily Azadi which is an old and renowned regional daily of the locality and served there for next 10 years.
 In 2010, I was transferred to the Dhaka office of the Daily Azadi and played the role of ‘Senior Reporter; for five consecutive years.
-At the same time, on May 15 in 2011, I joined at a set to launch national daily named ‘Adhinayak’ and worked there for a year.
+At the same time, on May 15 in 2011, I joined at a set to launch a national daily named ‘Adhinayak’ and worked there for a year.
 But finally the newspaper was not launched and the owners bought another new daily named ‘Amader Samay’.
 I worked as a staff reporter on that daily too.
-Later, I joined at the Daily Bhorer Kagoj on February in 2011.
+Later, I joined at the Daily Bhorer Kagoj in February 2011.
 There I worked for over four years and dealt with bits like Secretariat, Parliament, politics, environment, NGO, human rights issues, health and education among others.

 In line with journalism, I also worked for some online publications and among them, AllMediaLink, BartaBangla, Allnewslinker, Bandhab Social Media, NGO News etc. are remarkable.

-As part of the recognition of my contribution, I have achieved several fellowships and awards including awards from the WFP, UNAIDS, World Bank, Bangladesh Press Institute (PIB) are notable.
+As part of the recognition of my contribution, I have achieved several fellowships and awards including awards from the WFP, UNAIDS, World Bank, and Bangladesh Press Institute (PIB) are notable.

-Among the awards, I received the UNAIDS media award in 2007 for the best reporting, WFP Media Award for the best reporting on food security in 2008, DRU-ICRS Best Article Award in 2009 for the best reporting on human rights in courtesy of Dhaka Reporters Unity and Red Cross.
+Among the awards, I received the UNAIDS media award in 2007 for the best reporting, the WFP Media Award for the best reporting on food security in 2008, DRU-ICRS Best Article Award in 2009 for the best reporting on human rights in courtesy of Dhaka Reporters Unity and Red Cross.
 At the same time, I achieved the Disaster Management Media Award for the best reporting on climate change issues from the Food and Disaster Risk Management ministry of the Peoples Republic of Bangladesh, ‘Journalist Award’ by World Bank and Naree Unnayan Shakti for best reporting about stigma and discrimination of HIV and AIDS, JATRI fellowship in 2010 and a media fellowship from UNESCO-Bandhu for the health and human rights issues of LGBT people in 2011.
-Besides, in 2011 I achieved another fellowship from Progga and Bangladesh Press Institute for the best report in tobacco control issue in 2011 and in next year I also achieved PIB and Progga Journalism Award.
+Besides, in 2011 I achieved another fellowship from Progga and Bangladesh Press Institute for the best report on tobacco control issues 2011 and in the next year, I also achieved PIB and Progga Journalism Award.

 And since then, I started residing in Germany permanently.
 I am an entrepreneur of Digbazar and also the CEO of the company.
 Simultaneously, I have been playing the role of editor-in-chief of a popular online news portal bartabangla.com and media consultant on Allmedialink.com.
 Besides, I am also involved with Blogging & Vlogging too.